 The repetition of this line suggests the speaker’s intense desire to find someone with whom to spend life.
 The lack of meaning and value in his life clearly stems from his lack of authentic human interaction.
 Although he is with everybody, as the title suggests, he has not yet found anyone with whom he can actually share his life.
 He has not found “the one” and he has come to believe that no one ever does.
 He suggests that the idea of finding meaningful human interaction in all in the fantastical life of people, but is never actualized.
 He suggests that we are but flesh and bone, striving for meaningful human contact, but doomed for a fate of loneliness.

-The ending of this poem is certainly interesting.
+The ending of Alone with Everybody is certainly interesting.
 The speaker is clearly searching to fill a void that he feels in his life.
 This void, he believes, is the lack of a person to share his life with.
 He loses hope that the void can be filled.
 He has never seen this void filled in someone’s life, and he has certainly never felt it filled in his own.
 He feels empty and desolate.
 So he lists the things that he has seen filled: dumps, junkyards, madhouses, hospitals, and graveyards, but not the human heart.
 He concludes, “nothing else fills”.
 And so he ends his poem with the same feeling of utter meaninglessness with which it began.
 Though he is surrounded by people, he feels alone.
 He feels he is nothing but bone covered by flesh, with a mind that “they” gave him as an after-thought.
 He believes he may or may not have a soul, and he feels hopeless at the prospect of filling the void in his heart.

 Charles Bukowski Background